-“Seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin that so easily besets us, and let us run with patience the race that is set before us, looking unto Jesus ....”
+“Therefore, having so great a cloud of witnesses about us, and laying aside every weight, and the sin that so easily besets us, let us also run with patience the race that is laid out before us, fixing our eyes on Jesus. . .”

 In the life of every individual, there is a “besetting” sin that can tower like a mountain between the individual and God.
 This is “the sin that so easily besets us,” and it differs according to the person.
 What is a besetting sin to one may not trouble another at all.
 Sometimes this persistently assailing evil is obvious to others, while in other cases, it is hidden in the heart and known only to the individual and to God.
 In either case, it can be perplexing and harassing, and if allowed to linger and grow, it may end in tragic moral failure.
 Practically every believer wrestles with an habitually assaulting sin, even those whose service to Christ is of outstanding quality.